-The lifetime of metastable states (local entropy maxima) scales as exp(N) due to the long-range nature of the interaction.
+The lifetime of metastable states (local entropy maxima) scales as $\exp(N)$ due to the long-range nature of the interaction.
 Therefore, the importance of these metastable states is considerable and they cannot be simply ignored.
-Metastable states are in fact stable and they correspond to observed structures in the universe such as globular clusters.
+Metastable states are in fact stable [...].
 (Chavanis, 2005, pp. 135)